 - III.B.1.
 SUBSTANTIAL COMPLIANCE - The County has developed and implemented a comprehensive system (an "ADA Tracking System") in SSO's jail management system (ATIMS) to identify and track screened patients with disabilities as well as accommodation and Effective Communication needs. - III.B.2.
 SUBSTANTIAL COMPLIANCE - The ADA Tracking System in ATIMS identifies all areas outlined as required in the Remedial Plan, including disability type/special health care needs, communication needs, accommodation needs, healthcare assistive devices, and/or durable medical equipment needed (HCA/AD/DME) and class members in Armstrong v.
 Newsom (N.D.
 Cal.
-No. 94-cv-02307), with their applicable disability classification(s) and accommodation need(s). - III.b.3.
+No. 94-cv-02307), with their applicable disability classification(s) and accommodation need(s). - This reporting period, ACH developed and implemented a DME note for staff to use when delivering and/or collecting DME from a patient.
+This allows staff to easily determine if and when DME was actually given to a patient, which enhances our DME tracking abilities. - III.B.3.
 SUBSTANTIAL COMPLIANCE - The ADA Tracking System in ACH EHR and SSO's ATIMS is readily accessible to SSO Custody, ACH Medical, ACH Mental Health, and other staff at the Jail who need such information to ensure appropriate accommodations and adequate program access for patients with disabilities. - ACH developed and refined EHR templates for screening and documenting disabilities and accommodations.
-These forms permit ongoing changes if the accommodation status needs to be modified.

-- A Medical Assistant (MA) has been assigned to review the EHR and verify accommodations have been provided and notify Nursing and/or a Provider to assess patient if not.
-If not, the MA notifies Nursing and/or a Provider to assess patient. - Interfaces between EHR and Sheriff's Office (SSO) jail management system (ATIMS) system are designed to support communication in this area.
-Staff have worked on an interface between these two systems - until testing begins, ACH cannot assess visibility and use for health staff.
-Currently, a shared spreadsheet is used to ensure communication between SSO and ACH.
+These forms permit ongoing changes if the accommodation status needs to be modified. - A Medical Assistant (MA) has been assigned to review the EHR and verify accommodations have been provided and notify Nursing and/or a Provider to assess patient if not.
+If not, the MA notifies Nursing and/or a Provider to assess patient. - Interfaces between EHR and Sheriff's Office (SSO) jail management system (ATIMS) system are designed to support communication in this area. - Providers have been instructed to schedule provider follow-ups with patients prior to their DME prescription expiring (ex.
+Crutches for 3 weeks).
+If it is determined that the patient continues to need the device/equipment, the order will be extended.
+SSO does not take away equipment from the patient even if it shows expired in their system.
+They will coordinate with medical staff to determine if the accommodation is still needed.
+If not, medical staff will collect the equipment.